umee-network/umee/docs/architecture/ADR-003-borrow-assets.md

 The flow of events is as follows:

-- Borrower already has uTokens in their account.
+- Borrower already has uTokens in their balance.
-- Borrower marks his uTokens as eligible for collateral using the `x/leverage` module account.
+- Borrower marks his uTokens as collateral, which transfers them to the `x/leverage` module account.
 - Borrower requests to borrow assets from `x/leverage` module.
 The module validates the request, disburses tokens if acceptable, and stores borrow position.
 - While the borrow position is open, transactions that would result the borrow position being higher than its calculated borrow limit are prevented (i.e. borrowing too much, withdrawing too many uTokens that are being used as collateral, disabling collateral).
 - Eventually, the borrower repays the borrowed position (in full or in part).

 Additionally, the following events occur at `EndBlock`:

-- Fess are added to the open borrow positions based on token-specific interest rate.
+- Fees are added to the open borrow positions based on token-specific interest rate.

 The `umee/x/leverage` module stores each open borrow position.
 If the same user account opens multiple borrow positions in the same token, the second position simply increases the amount of the first.